-Tertullian was a married man and was ordained a priest according to Jerome’s account, although some modern critics question his priesthood without being right.
-Once in Christianity, Tertullian, having, like few others, absorbed the saving teaching, did himself a duty of conscience and honor by defending his new religion against all opponents, pagans, Jews, and heretics, and fighting with a vigor, fanaticism, and consistency uncommon to all that Christianity comprises.
+According to Jerome’s account, Tertullian was a married man and was ordained a priest, although some modern critics question his priesthood without being right.
+Once in Christianity, Tertullian, having, like few others, absorbed the saving teaching, did himself a duty of conscience and honor by defending his new religion against all opponents, pagans, Jews, and heretics and fighting with a vigor, fanaticism, and consistency uncommon to all that Christianity comprises.

-According to apocryphal sources and philosophers’ accounts, Tertullian was a Christian philosopher-writer who was at the same time a patriotic man.
-Thanks to his privileged position, the great apologist was able to build a distinguished education.
+According to apocryphal sources and philosophers’ accounts, Tertullian was a Christian philosopher-writer and a patriotic man.
+Thanks to his privileged position, the great apologist built an outstanding education.
 This was evident in his vast knowledge of philosophy, medicine, and law.
 He discovered Christianity in the context of pagan persecution.
 The unspeakable strength with which martyrs were penetrating to the point of death, unquestioningly accepting torment as divine redemption, shakes Tertullian, who irreversibly decides to become a Christian.

-Considered one of the Church’s foremost apologists of the early ages, Tertullian in 0196 AD offered many insights.
+Considered one of the Church’s foremost apologists of the early ages, Tertullian, in 0196 AD, offered many insights.
 Into the understanding of natural revelation.
-Among his many apologetic arguments, the great Latin-speaking Christian confessor showed particular concern.
+The great Latin-speaking Christian confessor showed particular concern among his many apologetic arguments.
 For the presence, work, and care of the Creator for His creation.

 Biography of Tertullian

 (we only know that she was a Christian)